svenstaro/genact/README.md

 You don't have to isntall anything!
 For your convenience, prebuilt binaries for Linux, OSX and Windows are provided [here](https://github.com/svenstaro/genact/releases) that should run without any dependencies.
 Additionally, there is a web version at http://svenstaro.github.io/genact/

+It's compatible with Linux, OSX, Windows 10 (it needs a recent Windows 10 to get ANSI support) and most modern web browsers.

 ## Compiling

 Just clone it like usual and `cargo run` to get output: